leqnaru/Autohotkey/Works (Descriptions)/README.md

 autosave_folders := {camtasia: A_MyDocuments "\Autosaves", notepad: A_MyDocuments "\Autosaves", xmind: A_MyDocuments "\Autosaves", davinci_resolve: A_MyDocuments "\Autosaves", illustrator: A_MyDocuments "\Autosaves", photoshop: A_MyDocuments "\Autosaves", audition: A_MyDocuments "\Autosaves"}
 ~~~

-Then it validates the folders where the saved giles will be saved
+Then it validates the folders where the saved files will be saved
 ~~~
 Validate_Autosave_Folders(){
     global